THE GREEN LINE'S

 Well, I've always loved comedy for me.
 It's always been an escape from so many things, so I've always had a love for it.
 And now, being a comedian, it kind of fused with my love of writing.

-Two years ago, I started professionally writing for Parton & Pearl doing comedy album reviews and that has been completely a dream.
+Two years ago, I started professionally writing for Parton & Pearl doing comedy album reviews and that has been a dream.
 I've always loved writing, and to be able to do it professionally is really nice and has been such a dream; so that kind of transitioned me into, also around that time, judging roast battles.

-Even though [standup and roast battles] are in the same vein, they’re different energies.
+Even though [stand-up and roast battles] are in the same vein, they’re different energies.
 It's all performing and going on stage; what really changes your perspective is how you approach them.
-When I'm doing the roast battles, I'm a part of the team, but when I'm doing a show for standup, it's akin to being in a play, but then having your own role where it's just you on stage for that one monologue.
+When I'm doing the roast battles, I'm a part of the team, but when I'm doing a show for stand-up, it's akin to being in a play, but then having your own role where it's just you on stage for that one monologue.

 What do you think makes the Toronto comedy scene so special?

 We have a lot of comedians that draw on the Toronto experience.
-Toronto is a melting pot of so many different communities and there's such a huge Caribbean influence, so I think a lot of people are drawing their lived experience into that and sometimes even fusing it with music, which I find great.
+Toronto is a melting pot of so many different communities and there's such a huge Caribbean influence, so I think a lot of people are drawing from their lived experience and sometimes even fusing it with music, which I find great.

 Ariel Kagan and Brandon Sobel run the Backroom Comedy Club in the Christie Pits Pub's basement, where they have a show every single night from Wednesday to Sunday.
 It's nuts, but they truly love comedy.

-So they do shows where you could go up and do a musical number, but then you could also do standup, and then you could do something a little bit more scripted or whatnot.
-They have all different types of shows that are themed, and I like that because it's not just one set form of comedy that people are used to because some people may be kind of turned off by old formats, or it doesn't appeal to them necessarily.
-But it's good to have the the wide variety and breadth of shows so that you could find something that works for you.
+I like that because it's not just one set form of comedy that people are used to.
+Some people may be turned off by old formats, or it doesn't appeal to them necessarily.
+But it's good to have the wide variety and breadth of shows so that you could find something that works for you.

 What’s an issue in the comedy scene that you feel isn’t spotlighted enough?